Aliases for ATG12 Gene

 GeneCards Summary for ATG12 Gene

 ATG12 (Autophagy Related 12) is a Protein Coding gene.
-Among its related pathways are Immune System and Toll-Like receptor Signaling Pathways.
+Among its related pathways are FoxO signaling pathway and Cellular Senescence (REACTOME).
 GO annotations related to this gene include Atg8 ligase activity.

 UniProtKB/Swiss-Prot for ATG12 Gene